DHPS-Solutions/web-cerver/README.md

 }
 ```

-To run the server after you have configured it, simply write `make` or `make server` followed by `./server`.
+To run the server after you have configured it, simply write `make` followed by `./server`.